openframeworks/ofBook/18_version_control_with_git/chapter.md

 ## Popular GUI clients

-While working with the console commands offers the whole power of Git, it is ~~often~~ **[BD: "sometimes"?
-Most people I know don't use a GUI. "often" still works though...]** more convenient to do at least part of the version control work in an application with a GUI.
+While working with the console commands offers the whole power of Git, it is sometimes more convenient to do at least part of the version control work in an application with a GUI.
 There are a couple of GUI applications available (depending on platform), and which one you use is often a matter of taste (and functionality of the individual programs), so I will just enumerate a couple of popular candidates.
 There's also a curated list of applications [here](http://git-scm.com/downloads/guis), and a pretty exhaustive list [here](https://git.wiki.kernel.org/index.php/InterfacesFrontendsAndTools#Graphical_Interfaces).